veeambestpractise/best-practices-guide/job_configuration/replication_job.md

 Replication bandwidth estimation has always been a challenge, because it depends on multiple factors such as the number and size of VMs, change rate (at least daily, per RPO cycle is ideal), RPO target, replication window.
 Full information about these factors, however, is rarely at hand.
 You may try to set up a backup job having the same settings as the replication job, and test the bandwidth (as the backup job will transfer the same amount of data as the replication job). **Veeam ONE** (specifically Infrastructure Assessment report packs) may help with estimating change rates and collecting other information about the infrastructure.

 Also, when replicating VMs to a remote DR site, you can manage network traffic by applying traffic throttling rules or limiting the number of data transfer connections.
 See Veeam Backup & Replication User Guide for more information: <https://helpcenter.veeam.com/docs/backup/vsphere/setting_network_traffic_throttling.html?ver=95>.

-Also, when replicating VMs to a remote DR site, you can manage network traffic by applying traffic throttling rules or limiting the number of data transfer connections.
-See Veeam Backup & Replication User Guide for more information: <https://helpcenter.veeam.com/backup/vsphere/setting_network_traffic_throttling.html?ver=95>.

 **Tip:** Replication can leverage WAN acceleration allowing a more effective use of the link between the source and remote sites.
 For more information, see the User Guide <https://helpcenter.veeam.com/docs/backup/vsphere/wan_acceleration.html?ver=95> or the present document (the “WAN Acceleration“ section above).